NVIDIA/NeMo/README.rst

     pip install nemo_toolkit[nlp] # Installs Core and NLP Collection pip install nemo_toolkit[tts] # Installs Core and TTS Collection

-You can install everything (Core with all collections along with their dependences) by calling:
+You can also install everything (NeMo Core with all collections along with their dependences) by calling:

 .. code-block:: bash